grscheller/scheller-linux-archive/notes/BashEnvConf/README.md

 with `.profile` and used `.kshrc` to configure aliases and functions.
-(Back then I only used functions in shell scripts and never used aliases at all - I may not have even known of `.kshrc`.)
-One file to establish a baseline environment for the initial shell invocation, and another to configure shell behaviors which are to stay consistent across all subsquent shell invocations.
+(Back then I only used functions in shell scripts and never used aliases at all - I may not have even known of `.kshrc`)  One file to establish a baseline environment for the initial shell invocation, and another to configure shell behaviors which are to stay consistent across all subsquent shell invocations.